openzim/kolibri/CONTRIBUTING.md

 - iterate on ZIM UI code

 To achieve this, first build the Docker image based on current code base.
+Make sure Docker is running in the background ("Docker Deamon" app for Windows and Mac, or `docker start` in Linux).

 ```
 docker build -t local-kolibri2zim .